 - CI – owner

-- Additional properties configured for requests
+- Custom properties configured for requests

-- Additional properties configured for fulfillments
+- Custom properties configured for fulfilments

-- Additional properties configured for CI items
+- Custom properties configured for CI items